The GEANCO maternal and infant health programme is targeted at women in underserved communities who have poor access to good healthcare. It includes:

 The Maternal Clinic Network

-We convert 40 ft containers into clinics which are donated to TBAs, thus forming a network of maternal clinics independently owned and operated by TBAs and held accountable by GEANCO to uphold the 5 cardinal principles of the network:
+We convert 40 ft containers into clinics which are donated to TBAs in partnership with registered nurse midwives.
+The TBA has the cultural appeal that attracts these underserved women while the nurse midwife ensures the implementation of quality standards and processes.
+Using this TBA – Nurse combination, we have developed a network of maternal clinics independently owned and operated, uniquely meeting the cultural and medical needs of underserved pregnant women.
+The clinics are held accountable by GEANCO to uphold the 5 cardinal principles of the network:

 - A clean, equipped micro maternal care facility;